 - We will ask for evidence that you have consulted with all households on your road (e.g. to see a copy of the letter you have sent and details of your meeting time and date).

-- Collate a list of residents, including their door numbers, who are committed to actively participate in the scheme.
+- Collate a list of residents who are committed to actively participate in the scheme.
 There should be approximately 1 out of every 10 households committed to actively participate in the practical work of the scheme.
 This is to ensure the Pollinator Pathway is well resourced in terms of people power to carry out the necessary gardening.
-As part of the application process, we will ask for the details of households that will be actively participating in the scheme.
+As part of the application process, we will ask for the names of residents that will be actively participating in the scheme.

 - Address any questions or objections to the street being part of the scheme before completing an application.
 If you require any support with answering questions that arise, take a look at our FAQs below or get in touch with us here.